Yixing-Chen-Shawn/Yixing-Chen-Shawn/README.md

 #### -I am currently working as a GPU compiler engineer
 #### -My interests lie primarily in computer architecture, compilers and computer graphics
-#### -In my spare time, I love reading books (mostly in my interests above) and solving math-related puzzles like programming problems on leetcode (my contest rating is sitting around 1800, hope I can reach 2000 at the end of 2022), codeforces etc.
+#### -In my spare time, I love reading books (mostly in my interests above) and solving math-related puzzles like programming problems on leetcode (my contest rating is sitting around 1800, hope I can reach 2023 at the end of the year), codeforces etc.
 #### -The stats on leetcode below is nothing, but to make me feel psyched about leetcoding every day I see it.
 Puzzles are fun, the more you do the more it becomes like gaming!

 ![YixingChen's LeetCode Stats](https://leetcode-stats.vercel.app/api?username=YixingChen&theme=Dark)